-As one of the most popular and simple casino games, roulette is often considered easy even for novices.
-But to actually win this game, players need to have a deep understanding of its rules, which have evolved and changed over the last few centuries.
+As one of the most popular and straightforward casino games, roulette is often considered easy even for novices.
+However, to win consistently, players need a deep understanding of its rules, which have evolved over the last few centuries.

-Much of its popularity could be contributed to its simplicity and the fact that the outcome of each spin of the roulette wheel is based on pure chance rather than anything else.
-Players do not need to have any particular skill or use complex strategies in order to win – they simply pick a number, place a bet, and hope that luck will be on their side.
-Being familiar with the rules of the game, however, may considerably increase one’s chance to win because, in fact, some bets are better than others.
+Much of its popularity can be attributed to its simplicity and to the fact that the outcome of each spin is based purely on chance.
+Players do not need any particular skill or complex strategies to win; they simply pick a number, place a bet, and hope that luck is on their side.
+However, knowing the rules can significantly increase one’s chances of winning because some bets are better than others.

-In this article, we will focus on the standard roulette rules that apply to practically all forms of modern-day roulette – whether we play in a brick-and-mortar casino or we prefer the virtual version of roulette found in online casinos.
+In this article, we focus on the standard roulette rules that apply to virtually all forms of modern roulette, whether we play in a brick-and-mortar casino or prefer the virtual version found in online casinos.

 Roulette Basics

-In land-based casinos, roulette is played on a large wooden table and the seats around it are reserved for players only.
-A casino employee, known as a croupier, is responsible for announcing the winning numbers, for collecting wagers and paying out winnings.
-In the most classic form of the game, the croupier tosses a small ball onto a spinning wheel that has colored pockets with the numbers from 0 to 36 – note that there is an additional pocket for 00 (double zero) in American roulette.
+In land-based casinos, roulette is played on a large wooden table, and the seats around it are reserved for players only.
+A casino employee, known as a croupier, announces the winning numbers, collects wagers, and pays out winnings.
+In the traditional version of the game, the croupier tosses a small ball onto a spinning wheel with colored pockets numbered 0 through 36; note that American roulette has an additional pocket for 00 (double zero).

-Once the wheel stops moving, the croupier announces the number, in whose pocket the ball has fallen into.
-Everyone who placed a bet on this number (or on the respective color or category of this number) wins a fixed payout, determined by the rules of the game.
-Bets are placed with casino chips that represent different amounts of money – $1, $5, $10, $50, etc., while the wheel is still spinning.
-Once it stops or once the croupier announces “No more bets”, all bets placed on the table are final and cannot be moved or taken off.
+Once the wheel stops, the croupier calls out the number of the pocket in which the ball has landed.
+Anyone who placed a bet on that number, or on its corresponding color or category, receives a fixed payout determined by the rules.
+Bets are placed with casino chips that represent different amounts of money ($1, $5, $10, $50, and so on) while the wheel is still spinning.
+When it stops, or when the croupier announces “No more bets,” all wagers on the table are final and cannot be moved or removed.

-This takes us to another essential part of the game – the table layout.
-The gaming table is covered with a green felt cloth (it could be blue, red, or purple, as well), which has a chart with all the numbers from the wheel drawn on it.
-This is a simple rectangular diagram that shows all possible bets and their respective payouts and chips are placed on top of it.
-As you can see, the rules of the game are quite straightforward and it normally takes just a few spins of the wheel before they become your second nature.
-There are, however, a few details players should pay attention to when playing roulette and they include the types of wheels and table layouts.
+This brings us to another essential part of the game, the table layout.
+The gaming table is covered with a green felt cloth (although it can also be blue, red, or purple) that features a chart with all the numbers from the wheel.
+This is a simple rectangular diagram that shows all possible bets and their respective payouts, and chips are placed on top of it.
+As you can see, the rules are quite straightforward, and it usually takes only a few spins before they become second nature.
+There are, however, a few details players should note, including the different types of wheels and table layouts.

 Roulette Wheels